mRyo27/EasyGelAlyzer/README_EN.md

 # EasyGelAlyzer

 **EasyGelAlyzer** is a lightweight desktop application for quantitative analysis of gel electrophoresis images.
-It supports both protein (SDS-PAGE) and DNA gel modes, providing band position measurement, Rf value calculation, standard curve fitting, and molecular weight (or fragment size) estimation — all within a single GUI.
+It supports both protein (SDS-PAGE) and DNA gel modes, providing band position measurement, Rf value calculation, standard curve fitting, and molecular weight (or bp size) estimation — all within a single GUI.

 ---